MaximilianLombardo/cellxgene-docs/README.md

 ![](.gitbook/assets/cellxgene_logo.svg)

-Cellxgene is a collection of computational tools enabling the exploration, analysis, and reuse of single cell data.
-The cellxgene ecosystem is currently composed of the [cellxgene data portal](https://cellxgene.cziscience.com/) \(which includes the hosted cellxgene explorer\) and the [cellxgene desktop explorer](https://github.com/chanzuckerberg/cellxgene).
+Cellxgene is a collection of software tools enabling the exploration, analysis, and reuse of single cell data.
+The cellxgene ecosystem is composed of the [cellxgene data portal](https://cellxgene.cziscience.com/) \(which includes the hosted cellxgene explorer\) and the [cellxgene desktop explorer](https://github.com/chanzuckerberg/cellxgene).

 ![cellxgene explorer](.gitbook/assets/image%20%281%29.png)

-The cellxgene data portal is a place where you can search and download publicly available single cell datasets.
+The cellxgene data portal enables publishing, search and download of publicly available single cell datasets.
 Each dataset that is hosted on the cellxgene data portal is accompanied by a hosted instance of the cellxgene explorer; enabling frictionless visualization, exploration, and basic analysis of single cell data \(with the capability to handle datasets with millions of cells\).
-To serve use cases where it is not possible to submit your data to our portal, cellxgene is also available as a "desktop" explorer which can be used locally or in a self-hosted setup \([documentation on self-hosting](desktop/self-hosting/)\).
+Cellxgene is also available as a "desktop" explorer which can be used locally or in a self-hosted setup \([documentation on self-hosting](desktop/self-hosting/)\).
 In most cases, using the hosted explorer is preferred and sufficient.
 However, there are a select few scenarios where it may be preferable to use desktop explorer \(see [use cases](./#use-cases) below\)

 ![cellxgene data portal](.gitbook/assets/image%20%288%29.png)

 ### Use Cases

-As a web based data platform, the **cellxgene data portal** and **hosted explorer** system serve the following use cases around data sharing and consumption:
+As a web based data platform, the **cellxgene data portal** and **hosted explorer** system serve the following data sharing and consumption use cases:

 * Disseminating self-authored single cell publication data
 * Finding publicly available relevant single cell datasets and running comparisons between them
 * Quickly visualizing single cell publication data of other authors
-* Single cell data reuse \(i.e. integration or benchmarking\)
+* Downloading and reusing single cell data \(i.e. for integrative analysis or benchmarking\)

-The **desktop explorer** serves a different set of use cases.
-Namely:
+The **desktop explorer** serves a different set of use cases:

 * Annotation and re-analysis of single cell datasets
-* Collaboration and iteration of analysis on a dataset
+* Collaborative analysis of a dataset
-* Setting up a closed self-hosted system for high sensitivity data
+* Setting up a closed self-hosted system for private data

 ### **Explorer Features**

 To get a sense of the capabilities of the cellxgene explorers, here is a rundown of their features, along with the notable differences between the hosted and desktop versions.
-To learn more about the cellxgene explorers, take a look at our [explorer documentation](explorer/feature-overview/).
+To learn more about the cellxgene explorers, take a look at the [explorer documentation](explorer/feature-overview/).

 |  |                  Hosted |                  Desktop |
 | :--- | :--- | :--- |